Central Bank Currency Swaps Tracker

 China

-Since 2009, China has signed bilateral currency swap agreements with thirty-two counterparties.
+Since 2009, China has signed bilateral currency swap agreements with almost forty counterparties.
 The stated intention of these swaps is to support trade and investment and to promote the international use of renminbi.

-In addition to using the swaps to facilitate trade in renminbi, China is also using the swap lines to provide loans to Argentina in order to bolster the country’s foreign exchange reserves.
-In October 2014, a source at the Central Bank of Argentina reportedly told Telam, the Argentine national news agency, that the renminbi Argentina receives through the swap could be exchanged into other currencies.
+However, more than three quarters of countries that have drawn on their PBoC swap lines have done so in times of financial distress.
+China has, for example, used the swap lines to bolster Argentina’s foreign reserves.
+In October 2014, a source at the Central Bank of Argentina reportedly told Telam, the Argentine national news agency, that the renminbi Argentina receives through the swap could be exchanged into U.S. dollars and other currencies.
 Argentina has had difficulty borrowing dollars on international markets since it defaulted on its debt in July and has faced shortages on a range of imported goods as a result.
 Swapping renminbi into dollars would enable companies to import more than they would be able to otherwise.
-In 2023, Argentina again drew on its swap line with China to avoid defaulting with the IMF.
+In 2023, Argentina drew on its swap line with China to avoid defaulting with the IMF.

 Much as the Fed faced domestic criticism for “bailing out” European banks during the financial crisis, the PBoC was subjected to public chiding for signing a swap agreement with Russia shortly before the plunge in the value of the ruble in late 2014.
 The PBoC felt compelled to respond through Chinese social media, explaining that swaps are collateralized based on the exchange rate prevailing at the time they are actually used, and not at old rates prevailing at the time agreements are signed.
 Past movements in the value of the ruble were, therefore, irrelevant—the Bank was, in fact, well protected.
 But the controversy highlighted how sensitive the issue of swaps had become in an era of global financial turbulence.